• Hey Guest,

 Cyc

-It's my fight and I choose to surrender.
+It's my fight and I have surrendered.

 Jan 22, 2026